Loneliness Can Be Overcome!

 Here Are Some Good Ideas To Overcome Loneliness

-Loneliness can easily hook use into a downward spiral, and some people around them with alcohol and drugs or other destructive idols.
+Loneliness can quickly hook us into a downward spiral, and some people around us with alcohol, drugs, or other destructive idols.
 If you begin to feel extended periods of loneliness, try to consider some of these ideas below.

 A Body In Motion Tends To Stay In Motion, A Body At Rest Tends To Stay At Rest!

-- Go for a walk outside of nature, or running, or other exercises.
+- Go for a walk outside of nature, or running, or do other exercises.

 Make A Plan With Someone